jedandroby/jedandroby/README.md

 The Smart contract rental system uses solidity and ganache for the smart contracts, and a streamlit interface to display the contracts and allow user inputs.
 The data is setup to store into an AWS s3 bucket storage.

-- 🌱 I’m currently learning - Rust / Solidity / Everything
+- 🌱 I’m currently learning - Rust / Solidity / Typescript / Everything
 - 📫 How to reach me: ... robinbthorsen@gmail.com
 - 👯 I’m looking to collaborate on blockchain projects helping people move value
 - 💬 Currently looking for work